Key to the City February 8, 2019

 Employers and Volunteer Organizations can register for the Teen Job Pfair

 Recruit new hires at the Pflugerville Library's Teen Job Pfair on March 2.
-Register online for a table to share information, handout applications, conduct interviews, and network with the local community.
 Organizations with volunteer opportunities and internships are welcome to participate.
 The final registration deadline for employers is February 15.
 The event is a great opportunity for local businesses to find part-time and seasonal employees.

 The 2018 Teen Job Pfair had more than 200 teens between the ages of 14 - 19 and 15 employers in attendance.
 This event is free to both employers and teens.
 Registration is only for employers and organizations.
 Teens do not need to register to attend.
 For more information visit the Teen Job Pfair page.

 Colder weather is the time for tree careHomeowners are encouraged with cooler weather in place and recent rainfall to plant new trees and/or transplant old ones.
 When planting new trees, Texas Tree Guide and select trees that are native to Texas and can tolerate the Texas heat.
 When planting or transplanting trees, remember to dig the hole twice the size of the root ball and only slightly deeper.
 Planting the tree too deep can damage the tree.
 Trim off any tangled roots.
 Pruning should be done at this time of year also.
 Remember to thoroughly water your tree while still obeying the City’s Stage II water restrictions.
 View the twice a week outdoor watering schedule.

 Authors, books, and cupcakes at the 11th Annual Romance Readers' Social